fabiofabrizi/pands-project/README.md

 ## Results

-I can look at *analysis.txt* in order to see if I can quickly infer anything about the data set, before looking at plots for visual indications of the statistics.
+Examining *analysis.txt* indicates whether I can quickly infer anything about the data set, before looking at plots for visual indications of the statistics.

 *Standard deviation* is the average amount of variability for that score, i.e. how far away it is from the mean.
 It can be seen from the general descriptive statistics at the end of *analysis.txt* that sepal width has the smallest standard deviation and petal length the largest.

-However, when the statistics of each species are examined seperately, it can be seen:
+However, when the statistics of each species are examined seperately, it can be seen that:
 - 'Iris Setosa' has the smallest deviations in petal length and width but the largest in sepal width.
 - 'Iris Virginica' has the largest deviations in sepal length and petal length.
 - 'Iris Versicolor' is somewhere inbetween the two in terms of standard deviations of it's features.